What is COBRA Insurance?

 How do I pay for COBRA insurance?

 Under COBRA, you pay your entire insurance premium.
-This amount is often higher than when you were employed, since your employer is no longer sharing the cost.
+This amount is often higher than when you were employed since your employer is no longer sharing the cost.
 An administrative fee may also apply.
 In general, expect to pay more for COBRA coverage due to fees and an unshared premium – however, keep in mind that premiums cannot exceed the total cost of your coverage.

-In some cases, it may be less costly to enroll in a new, individual insurance policy than pay the premium and fees to keep your prior coverage under COBRA.
+In some cases, it may be less costly to enroll in a new, individual insurance policy than to pay the premium and fees to keep your prior coverage under COBRA.
 It’s a good idea to weigh your options and research individual plans and Medicaid before deciding one way or the other.
 If you are looking for an individual dental insurance policy, visit our dental insurance plans page to learn more about the available options.

 Final thoughts